About Boreal Wellness Centres

 Sean grew up on Manitoulin Island (Ontario), received his undergraduate degree from Brown University and his graduate degree in business from the University of California, Los Angeles (UCLA).

 Our Clinical Team

-Boreal Wellness Centres programming is designed and delivered by a team of people with decades of experience in psychological health and wellness, including psychologists, psychiatrists, social workers, clinical counselors and fitness professionals, and one extra special canine.
+Boreal Wellness Centres' programs are designed and delivered by a team of people with decades of experience in psychological health and wellness, including psychologists, psychiatrists, social workers, clinical counsellors and fitness professionals, and two extra special canines.